odoo/documentation/accounting/bank/misc/batch.rst

    :align: center

 Select the bank, then select the payments (checks) you want to add in this deposit.
-By default, Odoo proposes you all the checks that have not been deposit yet.
+By default, Twenty20 proposes you all the checks that have not been deposit yet.
 That way, you can verify that you do not forget or lost a check.